augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 Plotting the results
 ====================

-Let us first clean the workspace and load the needed packages.
+Let us first clean the workspace and load the required packages.

 ``` r
 rm(list = ls())